pierrecholhot/hank/README.md

+# Hank

-> Basic OS monitoring UI built on top of HighCharts.js
+Live OS monitoring UI built on top of HighCharts.js

+> Hank will alert you when your CPU starts cooking.

 ## Developer Background
 Senior FE web developer in a major web agency in Paris for the past 5 years.
 Not a "graph expert".

-## Current tech stack
+## Current tech stack being used
 - node.js
 - express.js
 - os-monitor